rjanapa/rjanapa/SAP_HANA-Azure.md

 A network security group is attached to the network interface attached to the virtual machine.

+A network security group consists of Inbound rules that are used to control the traffic inbound into a virtual machine

+By default, all traffic into a virtual machine is DENIED.

+You must explicitly add rules to allow traffic into a virtual machine

+There are also outbound rules to control the traffic flowing out of the virtual machine.
+By default, all traffic outbound onto the Internet is allowed.

+<b>Virtual Network Peering</b><br>

+Virtual Network Peering is used to connect two Azure virtual networks together via the backbone network.

+Azure supports connecting two virtual networks located in the same region or networks located across regions.

+Once you enable virtual network peering between two virtual networks, the virtual machines can then communicate via their private IP addresses across the peering connection.

 <b>Availability Sets</b><br>

 When you host your virtual machines in Azure, you sometimes need to cater to the following